 Prayer Shawls ~ are homemade throws made in prayer for the person who will be its recipient.
 Some are knitted, crocheted or maybe even sewn by machine or hand.
 What is important is that it's made with love and prayerfulness.
 Today, many churches support a Prayer Shawl Ministry, including the church we attend, but one can also employ the same prayerfulness and ministry on one's own, as I do.

 This simple repeating pattern knits a beautiful prayer shawl.
-It's called the 'trinity stitch' because it's worked in multiples of '3' that always begins and ends with a 'knit 3'.
+Symbolic of the 'trinity' of God the Father, God the Son and God the Holy Spirit, it uses the 'trinity stitch' and is worked in multiples of '3' that always begins and ends with a 'knit 3'.
 For this shawl I cast on 87 stitches that worked into 29 sets of 3.
 The pattern is 'knit 3 - purl 3' always beginning and ending with the 'knit 3'.
 I simply continued that pattern until I reached the desired length.

 Trinity Stitch Prayer Shawl Pattern in Summary: